Quantum density estimation with density matrices: Application to quantum anomaly detection: Introduction

-One of the main results of the article is the statement of a quantum protocol to estimate the expected value of a mixed density matrix in a quantum computer, through a quantum circuit used to implement the prediction phase of the DMKDE.
-In contrast to methods like quantum state tomography \cite{Nielsen2010QuantumEdition, Cramer2010EfficientTomography, James2005OnQubits} or the variational quantum eigensolver (VQE) \cite{Peruzzo2014AProcessor}, which estimate and codify a density matrix in terms of the Pauli matrices, our quantum algorithm uses the spectral decomposition of the density matrix to measure its expected value.
-In addition, we propose the adaptive Fourier features (AFF), a new trainable quantum feature embedding, based on random Fourier features (RFF) \cite{Rahimi2009RandomMachines}, and suitable for both classical and quantum computers.
-It represents classical data as quantum states, where the inner product in the Hilbert space approximates a Gaussian kernel in the original space.
-We show that the AFF in conjunction with the DMKDE quantum algorithm allows us to perform density estimation and anomaly detection with a reduced number of components in both a quantum simulator and a real quantum computer.
-Furthermore, we show that the proposed method is a viable quantum anomaly detection strategy for noise intermediate-scale quantum (NISQ) devices.
-In sum, the contribution of the article is threefold:
+As an important quantum subroutine, we present a quantum algorithm, called Q-DMKDE, which estimates the expected value of a mixed density matrix in a quantum computer; this protocol extends to qubits a previous algorithm that performs the same operation in a high-dimensional quantum computer \cite{Useche2021QuantumQudits}.
+In contrast to pure-state classical sampling \cite{blank2022compact, nghiem2021unified}, or methods like quantum state tomography \cite{James2005OnQubits}, which build a density matrix in terms of the Pauli matrices, the proposed protocol prepares a density matrix in a quantum computer from its spectral decomposition.
+In addition, we propose a randomized quantum map called quantum random Fourier features (QRFF) and a quantum variational mapping called quantum adaptive Fourier features (QAFF).
+These methods are analogous to RFF \cite{Rahimi2009RandomMachines} and adaptive Fourier features (AFF) \cite{li2019learning} respectively, and they are suitable for both classical and quantum computers; they represent classical data as quantum states, where the squared modulus of the inner product in the Hilbert space approximates a Gaussian kernel in the original space.
+We show that the Q-DEMDE method, which combines the QRFF and QAFF with the Q-DMKDE algorithm, allows us to perform quantum-classical density estimation (QDE) with a low number of qubits in both a quantum simulator and a real noisy quantum computer.
+Furthermore, we present a quantum-classical anomaly detection (QAD) strategy based on the proposed QDE method.
+We show that it is possible to perform both quantum density estimation and anomaly detection on current IBM quantum devices.
+In summary, the contributions of the article are as follows:

-\begin{enumerate} \item A new classical-quantum anomaly detection strategy for NISQ computers based on density estimation and the DMKDE algorithm \cite{Gonzalez2021LearningFeatures}. \item A novel trainable quantum feature mapping called adaptive Fourier features which leverages random Fourier features \cite{Gonzalez2021ClassificationMeasurements, Rahimi2009RandomMachines}. \item A new quantum protocol to estimate the expected value of a density matrix based on its diagonal representation. \end{enumerate}
+\begin{enumerate}[label=(\roman*)] \item Two new quantum feature mappings called QRFF and QAFF, which can be viewed as quantum analogues of RFF \cite{Rahimi2009RandomMachines} and AFF \cite{li2019learning}. \item An innovative quantum algorithm that estimates the expected value of a density matrix from its eigendecomposition. \item A quantum-classical density estimation method for current qubit-based quantum hardware that combines quantum Fourier features and quantum algorithms for expected value estimation. \item A quantum-classical anomaly detection strategy built on the proposed quantum-classical density estimation approach. \end{enumerate}